Large breed

 <16 w weekly | 16-32 w biweekly | 32 w+ monthly

-German Shepherd Weight Chart by Age
+German Shepherd Weight Chart in kg and lb by Age

 German Shepherds typically double their birth weight within the first two weeks, then continue growing rapidly through the first six months before the pace gradually slows.
 Males run consistently heavier than females at every stage, and most puppies look tall and leggy before their frame and muscle mass catch up.